cig0/old_blog/h4we-are-in-business-finallyh4.md

 **About this blog**

 It certainly took me more time than I'd wished to set up this blog but finally here we are.
-Now it's time to relax - and you know what that means: a sip of grog, our favorite easy chair and of course [this album playing on YT](https://www.youtube.com/watch?v=g-BXxX1x4y8).
+Now it's time to relax - and you know what that means: a sip of grog, our favorite easy chair and of course [this album](https://www.youtube.com/watch?v=g-BXxX1x4y8).

 I have to thank [@ezq](https://cardinali.org "Ezequiel Cardinali") who was the one who introduced me to this little cool dude that is [bashblog](https://github.com/cfenollosa/bashblog) last year when I attended to the **FUDCon 2015** (*Fedora Users and Developers Conference*) that was held in the month of September in Córdoba, Argentina.
 It was a fantastic experience where I had the chance to meet the extraordinary people that conforms the Fedora community. **[You're awesome guys](https://www.youtube.com/watch?v=rPYX8o-m19s)**.